EddieHubCommunity/RepoRater/README.md

 # RepoRater

-This project allows you to rate GitHub Repositories from Developer Experience (DX) perspective.
+This project allows you to rate GitHub Repositories from the Developer Experience (DX) perspective.

 When considering your rating here are a few points you might like to think about: